fhoedemakers/pico-infonesPlus/README.md

 # Troubleshooting no image on TV or monitor

-- Make sure the board is directly connected to your display.
-Do not connect through a HDMI splitter.
-- Some displays need 5V in order to work:
+Some displays need 5V connected to the HDMI breakout in order to work:
-  - When using the breadboard with HDMI and SD breakout, make sure VBUS (Pin 40) is connected to the 5 volt via  on the board.
+- When using the breadboard with HDMI and SD breakout, make sure VBUS (Pin 40) is connected to the 5 volt via  on the HDMI breakout board.
 (Marked 5 on the side)

 ![Image](assets/DVIBreakout.jpg)